lennyleadership/FenXiHuaXue_handbook/content/docs/61 Presentation Drafts/02_causes_sensitivity.md

 3a) Electrospray.
 Electrospray makes droplets, ions are in the droplets.
 We put high voltage on it.
 It undergoes the ion evaporation model.

-the liquids coming through at 200 microliters per minute.
+The liquids coming through at 200 microliters per minute.
 If the electrosprayer was blocked, you would have unstable ion current noise that ion current will be noisy.
 We need to have asymmetrical spray.

 The spray first takes place, the ion evaporation takes place to produce gas-phase ions.